0xsequence/niftyswap/SPECIFICATIONS.md

 _currencyToToken(_tokenIds, _tokensBoughtAmounts, _maxCurrency, _deadline, _recipient);
 ```

-as defined in the [Exchaging Tokens](#exchanging-tokens) section and specify *exactly* how many tokens $i$ they expect to receive from the trade.
+as defined in the [Exchanging Tokens](#exchanging-tokens) section and specify *exactly* how many tokens $i$ they expect to receive from the trade.
 This is done by specifying the token ids to purchase in the `_tokenIds` array and the amount for each token id in the `_tokensBoughtAmounts` array.

 Since users can't know exactly how much currency will be required when the transaction is created, they must provide a `_maxCurrency` value which contain the maximum amount of currency they are willing to spend for the entire trade.
-It would've been possible for Niftyswap to support a maximum amount per token $i$, however this would increase the gas cost significantly.
-If proven to be desired, this could be incorporated in Niftyswap V2.
+It would have been possible for Niftyswap to support a maximum amount per token $i$, however this would increase the gas cost significantly.
+If this feature is proven to be desired it could be incorporated in Niftyswap V2.

 Additionally, to protect users against miners or third party relayers withholding their Niftyswap trade transactions, a `_deadline` parameter must be provided by the user.
-This `_deadline`is a block number after which a given transaction will revert.
+This `_deadline` is a block number after which a given transaction will revert.

 Finally, users can specify who should receive the tokens with the `_recipient` argument.
 This is particularly useful for third parties and proxy contracts that will interact with Niftyswap.